-Critical illness insurance is important to consider for multiple reasons.
+Critical illness insurance can feel like quite a steep additional cost, but having it in your back pocket could save you a lot of money in the future if you unexpectedly fall seriously ill.
 Firstly, it can help you keep your household in order while you are getting better from an illness or receiving treatment.
 This means you will be able to cover the costs of bills, childcare and groceries.
 It can also help you pay for expenses like mortgage payments or rehabilitation if you don’t have other coverage.

 - Lump sum benefit paid for defined conditions

 - Cover for up to 60 illnesses depending on the policy